-At Harvard, Grad Students Form A Picket Line Over Wages, Healthcare and Protections
+At Harvard, Grad Students Form A Picket Line Over Wages, Health Care And Protections

 The strike began on the last day of the fall semester, impacting thousands of students preparing for final exams.

-"Our negotiations have not yielded a fair agreement," Ege Yumusak, a Ph.D candidate on the bargaining committee, told NPR.
+"Our negotiations have not yielded a fair agreement," Ege Yumusak, a Ph.D. candidate on the bargaining committee, told NPR.

 "[Most] importantly, we haven't heard responses from the administration on our demands for our basic rights and protections, such as protections against harassment and discrimination, that other unionized workers on this campus have, as well as thousands of student workers across the nation," Yumusak said.